CDLMarkus/QuantyFey/tutorial/tutorial.md

 - **Package Installation Failure**:
     - Ensure RTools 4.2 is correctly installed.
-    - Ensure the correct R version is installed (R 4.2.x is preferred)

 - **Console Does Not Open**:
     - Relocate the application folder to a different directory.